Construction Identification and Disambiguation Using BERT: A Case Study of NPN: Experiment 2: Perturbing Word Order

 \subsection{Analysis}

 Overall, we find that classifier probes are able to distinguish instances of the N\textit{to}N \textit{construction} from both near minimal pairs (N\textit{to}N \textit{distractor} patterns) and artificial examples (perturbed word orderings).
-This work provides further evidence for the abilities of LMs to recognize the formal properties of a variety of constructions, as shown in previous work on other constructions \citep{Li_Zhu_Thomas_Rudzicz_Xu_2022, Weissweiler_Hofmann_Köksal_Schütze_2022, Mahowald_2023}.
+This finding aligns with the strong performance on form-based recognition that has been observed in previous work on other constructions \citep{Li_Zhu_Thomas_Rudzicz_Xu_2022, Weissweiler_Hofmann_Köksal_Schütze_2022, Mahowald_2023}.
 The peak in performance in the late-middle layers is consistent with much previous work on linguistic probing, which show that the middle and late-middle layers perform best for a variety of linguistic tasks \citep{Goldberg_2019, Hewitt_Manning_2019, Lin_Tan_Frank_2019, Liu_Gardner_Belinkov_Peters_Smith_2019}.

 The differences in the performance between the \textit{NP/NNP} and the \textit{PN/PNN} perturbed orderings is an unexpected finding.
-According to \citet{Rogers_Kovaleva_Rumshisky_2021}, the earlier layers of BERT encode ``word order'', while the middle layers are where synactic capabilities emerge.
+According to \citet{Rogers_Kovaleva_Rumshisky_2021}, the earlier layers of BERT encode ``word order'', while the middle layers are where syntactic capabilities emerge.
 Based on this logic, it is unsurprising that the classifier's ability to distinguish \textit{PN/PNN} emerges in the middle and later layers.
 Why might the \textit{NP/NNP} instances be distinguished so much quicker?
 Our intuition is that in general, preposition tokens probably attend more to their immediately following word than their immediately preceding word.
 This is because prepositions are often immediately followed by objects, while their syntactic governor may or may not be directly adjacent to them.
-Perhaps in the early layers of the model (before hierarchy is as explicitly represented) prepositions learn to attend to their following token more quickly because this is a surface word order pattern that feeds quite well into syntax.
+Perhaps in the early layers of the model (before hierarchy is as explicitly represented) prepositions attend to their following token more quickly because this is a surface word order pattern that feeds quite well into syntax.

 One alternative explanation is that \textit{PN/PNN} may produce generally more grammatical sounding sentences than \textit{NP/NNP}.
 For instance, \cref{ex:thirteen} sounds much closer to a real sentence than \cref{ex:fifteen}.
 It could be that the classifier probe takes into account the ungrammaticality of \textit{NP/NNP}, even though it was not explicitly trained to do this, since the classifier probe is only trained on grammatical sentences.
 How exactly the ungrammaticality is represented in these embedding representations is unknown, but provides one possible explanation for the differential performance of the perturbed word ordering patterns.